 leaf_failover_fanout variable.
 SingleStore DB supports two modes for partition placement:

 paired mode, each leaf in an availability group has a corresponding pair node in the other availability group.
-A leaf and its pair share the same set of partitions, but the masters are split evenly between them.
+Each leaf has its own master partitions, which SingleStore DB synchronizes to its pair as replica partitions.
+In other words, each leaf backs up its pair and vice versa.
+For this reason, each leaf stores both master and replica partitions.
 In the event of a failure, SingleStore DB will automatically promote replica partitions on a leaf’s pair.
 In

 load_balanced mode, master partitions are evenly placed on leaves.
 The master partitions on every leaf in an availability group have their replica partitions spread evenly among a set of leaves in the opposite availability group.
 For more information, see Managing High Availability.